nickhammond/nickhammond/README.md

 I'm also working on building a deployment dashboard for Kamal called [Shipyrd](https://github.com/Shipyrd/shipyrd).

-I currently have some time available for about 10 hours of contract work a week, send me an [email](nick@fromthekeyboard.com) if you'd like to chat.
+I currently have a small amount of time available for contract work, send me an [email](nick@fromthekeyboard.com) if you'd like to chat.

 ## Links
 * Email: [nick@fromthekeyboard.com](nick@fromthekeyboard.com)